Kanamycin A: Spectrum of activity

 Kanamycin is indicated for short-term treatment of bacterial infections caused by one or more of the following pathogens: E. coli, Proteus species (both indole-positive and indole-negative), Enterobacter aerogenes, Klebsiella pneumoniae, Serratia marcescens, and Acinetobacter species.
 In cases of serious infection when the causative organism is unknown, Kanamycin injection in conjunction with a penicillin- or cephalosporin-type drug may be given initially before obtaining results of susceptibility testing.

 Kanamycin does not treat viral infections.

 Pregnancy and breastfeeding

 Kanamycin is pregnancy category D in the United States.

 Kanamycin enters breast milk in small amounts.
 The manufacturer therefore advises that people should either stop breastfeeding or kanamycin.
 The American Academy of Pediatrics considers kanamycin okay in breastfeeding.

 Children

 Kanamycin should be used with caution in newborns due to the risk of increased drug concentration resulting from immature kidney function.

 Side effects

 Serious side effects include ringing in the ears or loss of hearing, toxicity to kidneys, and allergic reactions to the drug.
+Ototoxicity is a common quality among aminoglycosides, and its rate of incidence in kanamycin is around 3-10%.